royalswe/vike-optimizely-example/README.md

 │ │ | └── +Layout -- layout file, if not set it will pick rendere/LayoutDefault.ts
 │ │ └── index
 │ │ └── same as @layout. index is a folder that vps ignore so it's the root

+## Run the built app locally

+- Build for production but with development configuration to use https localy `npm run build:dev`.
+This builds the Vike project with a development flag and runs the server as if it was running in production
+  Then run the project with `npm run preview `

+## Deployment for Azure web apps

+server folder contains the following files that needs more explanation

+- run.cjs - entry point for the server
+- "start": "start script for the node server",
+- "build": "build script for the node server",
+- "postbuild": "runs after build and copies package.json, run.cjs and web.config to dist folder"
+- web.config - iis config for the server, sets entrypoint file to run.cjs to run js modules correctly.

+### Azure DevOps Piepelines

+#### Build

+- Pipeline runs npm run build in server folder
+- Publishes dist folder as artifact

+#### Release

+- Copy Files to: /dist/dist: Copy dist files to dist folder to be able to deploy dist folder and not just the files inside it.
+- Replace tokens in /dist - Replace variable placeholders with values from pipeline variables
+- Deploy node app - deploys build dist folder